 Victories over ex-world champions Genaro Hernandez, Diego Corrales, Jose Luis Castillo and Arturo Gatti.
-Plus Zab Judah, Carlos Baldomir, Ricky Hatton and Oscar De La Hoya, Not to mention Juan Manuel Marquez, Shane Mosley, Miguel Cotto, Saul Alvarez, Marcos Maidana and Manny Pacquiao.
+Plus Zab Judah, Carlos Baldomir, Ricky Hatton, and Oscar De La Hoya, Juan Manuel Marquez, Shane Mosley, Miguel Cotto, Saul Alvarez, Marcos Maidana, and Manny Pacquiao.
 These hoisted Mayweather to the summit of boxing and earned him nine figures.

 Thus far, those measures are unsurpassed by anyone.

 Pay-per-view records tumbled time and again when Mayweather fought.
 Fans tuned in not only to see the dazzling skills he possessed – but towards the end of his career, to see if any fighter had the ability to match him, let alone beat him.

 It proved not to be the case.
 And despite being linked to a return constantly, Mayweather has so far resisted calls for a comeback to face any of today’s top boxers.